tarsisexistence/monoreact/README.md

 ### The solution is currently raw

-In fact, the base implementation is ready for use.
+The base implementation is ready for use.

-Nevertheless, I would also like to finish some important changes in the **re-space/cli** that will help show off the full power of this implementation.
+Nevertheless, I would also like to finish some essential changes in the **re-space/cli** that will help show off the full power of this implementation.

-Namely, it is necessary to complete the CLI, which will generate a completely basic boilerplate of the main application (repository / module), which will be the workspace root of the whole project.
+Namely, it is necessary to complete the CLI, which generates a completely basic boilerplate of the main application (repository/module), which is the workspace root of the whole project.

 <br/>